View allAll Photos Tagged Commandos

 Not sure which movie they're from, but these blue commandos pose inside San Diego Convention Center during San Diego Comic Con

-42 Commando Royal Marines are put through their paces during the final stages of pre-deployment training on Stanta Ranges in Norfolk - Here J Coy can be seen undertaking a river crossing while out on patrol.
+42 Commando Royal Marines are put through their paces during the final stages of pre-deployment training on Stanta Ranges in Norfolk - Here K Coy can be seen taking cover seconds during an IED strike whilst on patrol.
+Thereafter they continued to carry out the correct standard operational procedures.

 I tried to pose the figure like DVD cover I have.
 However, the arms are fixed so I could not make the arms and hands grab the Grenade and the knife.
 Well, it is close enough